Roc Oil Company: Major Capital Raisings and Mergers & Acquisitions

-Prior to Fosun's acquisition of ROC, Horizon Oil Limited announced a proposed merger of equals with ROC.
+Prior to Fosun's acquisition of ROC, Horizon Oil announced a proposed merger of equals with ROC.
 The proposed merger was valued at A$800 million with Horizon shareholders owning 58% of the entity emerging from the merger and ROC shareholders with 42%.
 The deal aimed to allow ROC to operate in areas which it was not currently present, however would be attractive such as Malaysia and PNG, as larger companies were beginning to exit these areas.
 As well, the new entity would be able to produce between 15,000 and 20,000 barrels of oil a day approximately until 2030.

-Fosun Acquisition

 However, before the merger process was completed with Horizon, Transcendent Resources (a subsidiary of Fosun International) sent an off-market takeover bid for ROC Oil Company.
 Subsequently, ROC accepted the offer by Transcendent Resources, stating it offered better synergies and benefits to the be created group over the deal proposed by Horizon as well as offered a better premium over the share price.
 The ROC Oil Chairman Mike Harding stated, "the proposal to purchase all of ROC's shares for cash is superior when considered against the alternative merger of equals with Horizon and offers a significant premium to share price performance".
 The final offer by Fosun was A$474 million, paying A$0.69 per ROC Oil Company share, at the time being a 10 percent premium to the current share price and a 23 percent premium to the price prior to the announcement of the offer.
 Fosun commented on their rationale behind the transaction saying "to enable the group to enter the upstream oil & gas industry and acquire oil & gas assets."